How to invest in gold

 Gold coins can have more value than bars as they may be rarer and are often viewed as collectables, known as numismatic coins.
 The one-ounce South African Krugerrand, first produced in 1967, is the most common gold coin and normally trades at the cheapest premium over the spot price.
 Other popular coins are the UK gold sovereign, which is 22-carat gold, and the one-ounce Britannia.

-One solution may be using an online investment service, such as BullionVault and GoldMoney, which lets you invest in gold bars or coins which are stored in their vaults.
+As attractive as buying a gold bar or coin may be, you should also consider the cost of delivery, insurance and secure storage.
+One solution may be using an online investment service such as BullionVault, which lets you invest in gold bars or coins which are stored in its vaults.
 The Royal Mint also has a digital option that lets you invest in physical gold, silver or platinum based on monetary value instead of weight.
 It can then be stored in the Royal Mint’s vault.

 How to invest in gold ETFs

-A simpler and cheaper way to invest in gold is through Exchange-traded funds (ETFs) or exchange-traded commodity (ETC) products.
+A simpler and cheaper way to invest in gold is through exchange-traded funds (ETFs) or exchange-traded commodity (ETC) products.
 Take a look at our article on the best gold ETFs for more information.
+Analysts typically favour physical-backed ETFs or ETCs, such as iShares Physical Gold, over leverage-style products that rely on derivatives, adding extra complexity.

 The main costs of investing in gold ETFs will be the ongoing charge and any platform fees.
-You won’t actually own any gold but you will benefit from any growth in prices.
-Note: your portfolio will also take a hit if the gold price drops.
+You won’t actually own any gold directly – although provider HANetf offers a product which allows investors to redeem their shares for physical bars and coins stored at the Royal Mint.

 How to invest in gold-mining stocks